hoangsvit/eplus.dev/cmf54x8pu000302jr45mlfupx.md

 nohup python3 /usr/local/sbin/serveprimes.py >/dev/null 2>&1 &
 ```

-5. Click **File** &gt; **Save** but do not close the file.
+5. Click **File** > **Save** but do not close the file.

 6. With Gemini Code Assist enabled in the IDE, when you open a file in the Editor, such as `backend.sh`, notice the icon in the upper-right corner of the toolbar, which denotes that Gemini Code Assist is ready for use.

     Gemini Code Assist enhances productivity and reduces context switching by providing AI-powered smart actions directly within your code editor.
 Next, you use Gemini Code Assist to explain the purpose and functionality of a VM startup script within the Managed Instance Group to a team member.

 7. Click the **Gemini Code Assist: Smart Actions** icon and select **Explain this**.

 8. Gemini Code Assist opens a chat pane with the prefilled prompt of `Explain this`.
 In the inline text box of the Code Assist chat, replace the prefilled prompt with the following, and click **Send**:

 ```apache